 Emblematum liber, focusing on his poetics of the emblem, and on how he actually construed emblems.
 It demonstrates that the “father of emblematics” had vernacular forebears, most importantly Johann von Schwarzenberg who composed two illustrated emblem books between 1510 and 1520.

-The study sheds light on the early development of the Latin emblem book (1531–1610), with special emphasis on the invention of the emblematic commentary, on natural history, and on advanced means of transmitting emblematic knowledge, from Junius to Vaenius.
+The study sheds light on the early development of the Latin emblem book 1531–1610, with special emphasis on the invention of the emblematic commentary, on natural history, and on advanced methods of conveying emblematic knowledge, from Junius to Vaenius.

 KARL ENENKEL is Professor of Medieval Latin and Neo-Latin at the University of Münster.
 Previously he was Professor of Neo-Latin at the University of Leiden.
 He has published widely on international Humanism, early modern culture, paratexts, literary genres 1300-1600, Neo-Latin emblems, word and image relationships, and the history of scholarship and science.

 Table of contents

 Acknowledgements Preface List of Illustrations